 This poses a serious communication challenge for organizations that have AI-related technology and services.
 Is saying your offer is AI-powered a good thing, or a bad thing?
 Will it raise outsized expectations, or send people running for the hills?
 The answer, unfortunately for marketers, is yes to all of the above.

-We surveyed members of our Innovation Forum Insight Community about AI.
+We surveyed members of our Innovation Forum Insight Community about their thoughts on AI and how artificial intelligence will change the future.
 The Innovation Forum is a community of people united by an interest in technology and media.
 These consumers views of AI are deeply divided.
 To better understand these divisions, we segmented people using cluster analysis.
 This revealed three distinct schools of thought on AI: Optimists, Pragmatists and the Fearful.

 Unlike the others, they also agree strongly that “AI is becoming extremely prominent in my life.”
 This is perhaps because they are more aware of the ways in which AI is currently being used.
 One in three Innovation Forum members is an Optimist.